Online Initiatives

-Collaborative projects are underway that seek to maximize the strength of Boston College’s Catholic collections as well as its unique digital capabilities in order to provide the wider scholarly community with open access to unparalleled online services.
-If you wish to learn more about collaborating on either of these projects, please email librariescatholicresearch@bc.edu.
+Innovative, cutting-edge projects are underway that seek to maximize the strength of the Catholic collections at Boston College Libraries and elsewhere as well as the unique digital capabilities in order to provide the wider scholarly community with open access to unparalleled online services.
+If you wish to learn more about collaborating on these projects, please email librariescatholicresearch@bc.edu.

 Currently in the pilot stage, the Catholic Almanacs Project is a digital project that involves extracting data from the nineteenth-century Catholic Almanacs and structuring it for making maps, data visualization, and other forms of data manipulation.
 With guidance from the Digital Scholarship Group, BC students have been doing much of the work, using XML encoding to convert the almanac’s information on institutions, priests, and women religious into data points (learn more).